-To conduct this analysis, we filtered out all QUIC packets, and packets with the VPN server address.
-This would give us all the packets that communicated elsewhere from our IP address.
+To conduct this analysis, we filtered out all QUIC packets and packets with the VPN server address.
+It would give us all the packets that communicated elsewhere from our IP address.

 We could see a couple of [FIN, ACK] termination request packets communicating directly with our IP from Windows servers and CDN servers.
 This is not an IP leak as:

 - For these packets to exist, we would have had connected to these servers before establishing the VPN connection

 - This is how TCP works in general to ensure delivery and close connections.

 We could also see a couple of multicast requests, like MDNS requests to 224.0.xxx.xxx, SSDP service discovery requests to 239.255.xxx.xxx and LLMNR name resolution requests to 224.0.xxx.xxx.
 These are local discovery packets and travel inside the local network.